cchipman6/NIEM.github.io/iepd-registry/iepd-links/index.md

 ---
 title: External IEPD Sources
 icon: fa-external-link
-description: A list of links to external sources of NIEM based Information Exchange Package Documentation (IEPDs).
+description: A list of links to external sources of Information Exchange Package Documentation (IEPDs).
 ---

 Welcome to the NIEM Information Exchange Package Documentation (IEPD) Registry.